-Schools may request a special telephonic hearing in lieu of physically appearing at the site of the Board meeting.
-Schools will be assessed the charge for the cost of the telephonic hearing at the rate of \$150 for the first hour and \$40 per quarter hour after the first hour.
+Schools may request a special telephonic (Zoom) hearing in lieu of physically appearing at the site of the Board meeting.

-- 1.10.3.11 The following shall be considered by the Executive Director or the Board of Directors in determining if a hardship waiver is to be granted: - a.
-There must be unique conditions existing that concern the student's educational, physical, or emotional status which were caused by circumstances beyond the control of the student and his/her parents or legal guardian. - b.
-The circumstances must be totally different from those that exist for the majority of students who are confronted with similar situations and choices.
-Usual maturation problems and family situations that do not cause physical harm do not constitute a hardship. - c.
-There must be no reason to believe that non-compliance with the rule requested to be waived was for activity participation purposes. - d.
-Academic deficiencies in a school's curriculum or deficiencies in the school's co-curricular activities do not constitute a hardship. - e.
-Loss of eligibility in itself is not to be considered a hardship.
-Only the circumstances causing the ineligibility will be a basis upon which a waiver is granted.

-1.10.3.12 The decision of the Executive Director may be appealed to the Board of Directors in accordance with the following procedure:

-- a.
-The appeal or request for waiver must be an appeal of a decision rendered by the Executive Director. - b.
-A written notice of appeal or request for waiver must be made by the superintendent, principal or their designated representative of the member school that the student attends and be postmarked or received by the Executive Director within 14 days after notice of the Executive Director's decision is postmarked or personally delivered, whichever is later.
-Notice of appeal or request for waiver must be addressed to the Executive Director. - c.
-After receiving a timely and valid notice of appeal or request for waiver, the Executive Director shall give written notice to the Party of the time and place of the hearing on appeal.
-The hearing on appeal shall be before the Board of Directors at the next meeting or by conference telephone call. - d.
-The Board of Directors may affirm the previous decision of the Executive Director or may modify or reject it in whole or in part.
+- 1.10.3.11 - The following shall be considered by the Executive Director or the Board of Directors in determining if a hardship waiver is to be granted: - A) There must be unique conditions existing that concern the student's educational, physical, or emotional status which were caused by circumstances beyond the control of the student and his/her parents or legal guardian. - B) The circumstances must be totally different from those that exist for the majority of students who are confronted with similar situations and choices.
+Usual maturation problems and family situations that do not cause physical harm do not constitute a hardship. - C) There must be no reason to believe that non-compliance with the rule requested to be waived was for activity participation purposes. - D) Academic deficiencies in a school's curriculum or deficiencies in the school's co-curricular activities do not constitute a hardship. - E) Loss of eligibility in itself is not to be considered a hardship.
+Only the circumstances causing the ineligibility will be a basis upon which a waiver is granted. - 1.10.3.12 - The decision of the Executive Director may be appealed to the Board of Directors in accordance with the following procedure: - A) The appeal or request for waiver must be an appeal of a decision rendered by the Executive Director. - B) A written notice of appeal or request for waiver must be made by the superintendent, principal or their designated representative of the member school that the student attends and be postmarked or received by the Executive Director within 14 days after notice of the Executive Director's decision is postmarked or personally delivered, whichever is later.
+Notice of appeal or request for waiver must be addressed to the Executive Director. - C) After receiving a timely and valid notice of appeal or request for waiver, the Executive Director shall give written notice to the Party of the time and place of the hearing on appeal.
+The hearing on appeal shall be before the Board of Directors at the next meeting or by conference telephone call. - D) The Board of Directors may affirm the previous decision of the Executive Director or may modify or reject it in whole or in part.
 The decision of the Board of Directors shall be final.
-The statement of findings of fact and the Board's decision shall be made in writing within 5 days after the date of the hearing and mailed to the school superintendent, principal or designated representative of the school sponsoring the appeal by Certified Mail, Return Receipt Requested.
+The statement of findings of fact and the Board's decision shall be made in writing within 5 days after the date of the hearing and mailed to the school superintendent, principal or designated representative of the school sponsoring the appeal by Certified Mail, Return Receipt Requested. - 1.10.4 The District Court of Lancaster County, Nebraska, shall have exclusive original jurisdiction of all legal proceedings related to the administration, enforcement, or fulfillment of the responsibilities, duties, or functions of the Nebraska School Activities Association.
+An aggrieved member or third party seeking review of an order or decision of the Nebraska School Activities Association, its Executive Director, Board of Directors, Representative Assembly, or officers or employees, shall file any appeal with the District Court of Lancaster County, Nebraska within thirty days after the date of such order or decision.